dracuxan/debian-dots/README.md

 ## ✅ Pre-requisites

-You can install these manually, but if you're using Ubuntu or Arch, they will be installed through the script (except Starship).
+You can install these manually, but if you're using Arch, they can be installed through the script.

 - [Neovim (v0.8 or higher)](https://neovim.io/)
 - [Fastfetch](https://github.com/fastfetch-cli/fastfetch)
 - [Starship](https://starship.rs/)

-If you want Language Server Protocol (LSP) support, install the necessary runtimes (Installation included in the scritp):
+If you want Language Server Protocol (LSP) support, install the necessary runtimes (Installation included in the script):

 - [Node.js](https://nodejs.org/)
 - [Python](https://www.python.org/)